 What about Inheritance Tax?

 Once you have the estate values, you can fill out the probate registry forms.
 These include forms that are used to work out if Inheritance Tax (IHT) is due.
-If the estate is worth more than £325,000 (which is the tax free limit for 2014/15), IHT is generally charged at 40 per cent on the amount which is above the limit.
+If the estate is worth more than £325,000, IHT is generally charged at 40 per cent on the amount which is above the limit.
 There are exemptions – for instance, a spouse can inherit from their deceased partner without paying any IHT.
-If you’re dealing with an estate where IHT is due, consult Heritage Will Writers to see if there are ways of saving this tax.
-Failing to look into this could mean beneficiaries could sue you for the amount you didn’t save.
+If you’re dealing with an estate where IHT is due, speak to us to see if there are ways we can help.

 - Open an executor account to keep monies separate from your own.